AutomoxSecurity/iShelly/README.md

 ![Logo](/assets/logo.png?raw=true)

-iShelly is tool to generate macOS initial access vectors using [Prelude Operator](https://www.prelude.org/) payloads
+iShelly is tool to generate macOS initial access vectors using [Prelude Operator](https://www.prelude.org/) payloads.

+It automates the following:
+- Compilation of Prelude Operator agents
+- Staging of payloads
+- Generation of initial access vectors on macOS.
+This includes various installer and disk image techniques (for a complete list, see the list of currently supported modules)

 # Currently supports: